-Valerie K. Ferrier is Counsel to the Firm and practices in the Labor and Employment practice group.
-Ms. Ferrier, an accomplished employment attorney and litigator, offers advice and counseling to clients to mitigate and manage risk.
+Valerie K. Ferrier is Counsel to the Firm and co-chairs the Labor and Employment practice group.
+Ms. Ferrier, who was named as one of Lawline’s Top Women Faculty for 2020, is an accomplished employment attorney and litigator, offers advice and counseling to clients to mitigate and manage risk.
 She counsels clients on compliance issues and separation matters, prepares employee handbooks, and provides policy updates and management and employee training.
 She has significant experience defending and counseling with respect to discrimination claims in court and before administrative agencies, including those brought under Title VII, the Americans with Disabilities Act, the First and Fourteenth Amendments, and the New York State and City Human Rights Laws.
 Her practice includes the defense of wage and hour and misclassification claims, both single plaintiff and class and collective actions, under the Fair Labor Standards Act and the New York Labor Law.
 Ms. Ferrier has successfully first-chaired state and federal jury and bench trials, and has state and federal appellate practice experience.
 She represents a range of clients from small family-owned businesses to national chains and international companies in a variety of different industries.

 Frank Mavromichalis, a longtime client of Ms. Ferrier’s, said in a statement: “I have operated a business in the city of New York for over 20 years, and like so many other business owners throughout the city, I have had the unfortunate and sometimes inevitable experience of dealing with a lawsuit.
 Over the past several years, I have had the honor of working closely with my attorney, Valerie K. Ferrier.
 One of her most notable attributes was her incomparable attention to detail.
 She carefully listened to her client and gathered all the facts pertaining to the case.
 With her vast knowledge of the law, Ms. Ferrier skillfully formulated a strategy, all while contemplating multiple options that may arise as the legal process continued.
 She was always accessible to take my calls and throughout every step in the process she kept me updated as to any progression of events.
 Her genuine compassion to her clients’ circumstances was unparalleled and this continually helped put my mind at ease.
 Valerie K. Ferrier has earned my trust as a client and is the right choice to make when hiring an attorney to help you successfully manage through a legal crisis.”